DebarimaBasu/debarimabasu/README.md

 Here are some ideas to get you started:

-- 👋 Hi, I’m @debarimabasu
+- 👋 Hi, I’m @DebarimaBasu
  - 🌱 I’m currently learning  DSA and development .
 -📍 kolkata,West Bengal
 - 📫 How to reach me: debarimabasu@gmail.com